 Step by step, the new employee assumes all duties and responsibilities for their position.

-A new addition usually changes the dynamics in the team.
-In order for the team to emerge stronger from the period of change, various team building measures (team coaching, indoor or outdoor activities) can be taken.
+A new addition usually changes the team dynamic.
+In order for the team to emerge stronger from the period of change, various team-building measures (team coaching, indoor or outdoor activities) can be scheduled.

-Agreeing on work goals helps both parties to set expectations for the new hire's work.
+Agreeing on work goals helps both parties set expectations for the new hire's work.

 To avoid unpleasant surprises for both parties at the end of the probationary period, regular feedback talks should be held.

-A good onboarding process promotes employee engagement, cooperation and retention.
-As the company grows, it becomes increasingly difficult to maintain a high level of onboarding.
+A good onboarding process promotes employee engagement, cooperation, and retention.
+As the company grows, it becomes increasingly difficult to maintain a high-quality level of onboarding.
 The use of a Lumiform digital employee onboarding checklist helps in this situation.